spiffe/spire-server-attestor-tpm/README.md

 ## Components

+* spire-server-attestor-tpm-sign - spire-server plugin
 * spire-server-attestor-tpm-signer-unix - service
-* spire-server-attestor-tpm-signer-http - service
+* spire-server-attestor-tpm-signer-http - service (optional)
-* spire-server-attestor-tpm-sign - plugin
-* spire-server-attestor-tpm-verifier - service
+* spire-server-attestor-tpm-verifier - spire-agent service

+### spire-server-attestor-tpm-sign

+SPIRE Server Bundle Publisher plugin.
+Recieves a bundle from the SPIRE Server.
+Signs it locally using the spire-server-attestor-tpm-signer-unix service, and optionally through a list of remote spire-server-attestor-tpm-signer-http services.
+Stores the signed trust bundle in a configurable location for serving out to agents via http server (nginx, apache, etc).
+Even if the trust bundle hasn't updated, it will still push out new versions as their signatures get close to expiry.

 ### spire-server-attestor-tpm-signer-unix